How to Fix a Clogged Toilet Without a PlungerPosted

 Next, fill a large plastic bottle with warm water and place your thumb over the top.
 Place the top of the bottle into the small drain opening in the bowl, remove your thumb, and squeeze the bottle to force water down the drain.
 This added pressure may dislodge the clog.

 If these home remedies don’t work, your next step is to call a plumber, and the plumbers to call are the professionals at Liberty Plumbing.
 We’re the premier plumbing company serving the greater Atlanta area.
 From unclogging toilets to repiping services and everything in between, we can do it all!

 And pay no attention to the time, or the day of the week.
-Our plumbing professionals are on call to provide emergency services, 24/7, 365 days of the year.
+Our plumbing professionals are on call to provide services.

 Finally, be sure to check out our discounts and specials, including our 5% discount for seniors, military, and educators.